 Look at the instructions with the resin kit to know when that happens.

 9. Relax, you can fix most “boo-boos.”

 And if you can’t, here’s what else you can do with your resin mistakes.

 10. Enjoy the learning process.

 Always keep in mind a piece of great advice from Bob Ross: “There are no mistakes, only happy little accidents.”

 Confused by all the resin information out there?

 How do you sort through it all?
-That’s why I wrote the PDF ebook Resin Fundamentals,especially for beginners.
-I’ve condensed my 16 years of resin experience into the essential details you need to know about resin crafts.
+That’s why I wrote the PDF ebook Resin Fundamentals which is full of resin tips for beginners.
+I’ve condensed my 17 years of resin experience into the essential details I wish I had know when I started making resin crafts.
 Buy the ebook now and go from confused to confident with resin in only a couple of hours.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC